Kosei Fujita

 Kosei Fujita (藤田 晃生, Fujita Kosei) is a Japanese professional wrestler.
 He is signed to New Japan Pro-Wrestling (NJPW), where he is a member of The Mighty Don't Kneel stable.
-He is a former IWGP Junior Heavyweight Tag Team Champion and have won both of NJPW's top junior heavyweight tournaments: the Super Junior Tag League in 2024 (with Robbie Eagles) and the Best of the Super Juniors tournament in 2025.
+He is a three-time IWGP Junior Heavyweight Tag Team Champion and the winner of the 32nd Best of the Super Juniors tournament.

 Early life

 Fujita was born in Niihama, Ehime, Japan on July 14, 2002.
-He competed in amateur wrestling in high school, and in 2019, he won the JOC Chugoku/Shikoku Championship 80kg class.
+He competed in amateur wrestling in high school, and in 2019, he won the JOC Chugoku/Shikoku Championship 80 kg class.